KomplyOS

 Testing must be performed using methods described in NFPA 72 Chapter 14.
 For smoke detectors, this means introducing smoke or using an approved functional test method.
 Simply pressing a test button does not constitute a proper functional test for most detector types.

-• Acceptable range — Detectors must respond within their listed sensitivity range.
-Detectors found outside this range must be cleaned, recalibrated, or replaced
+• Acceptable range Detectors must respond within their listed sensitivity range; detectors outside this range must be cleaned, recalibrated, or replaced

-• 5-year milestone — After five years, sensitivity testing determines whether detectors need replacement due to aging-related drift.
-Many jurisdictions recommend replacement at 10 years regardless of test results
+• 5-year milestone Sensitivity testing determines whether detectors need replacement due to aging-related drift; many jurisdictions recommend replacement at 10 years regardless of test results

 Sensitivity testing requires specialized equipment (such as a calibrated smoke source or a manufacturer-specific test device) and trained personnel.
-It cannot be performed using standard aerosol smoke cans, which only verify that the detector responds to smoke, not that it responds within its listed sensitivity range.
+Standard aerosol smoke cans only verify that the detector responds to smoke, not that it responds within its listed sensitivity range.

-• Notification appliances — Horns, strobes, horn/strobes, speakers, and visual notification appliances.
-These devices alert building occupants when the fire alarm system is activated.
+• Notification appliances Horns, strobes, horn/strobes, speakers, and visual notification appliances.
+These alert building occupants when the fire alarm system is activated.
 Testing must verify both audible and visible signals.

 Each device type has specific inspection, testing, and maintenance procedures detailed in NFPA 72 Chapter 14 and its associated tables.